Master of Science in Medical Physiology (MSMP) Program

 Students must achieve an overall grade of B to successfully complete the program.
 Students falling below a B average in the first semester of the program will be placed on academic probation and will receive counseling from their adviser and the program director.
-Students receiving a grade of C or less in any two courses will be in jeopardy of being dismissed from the program.
+No grades of D or F may be counted as fulfilling degree requirements.
 There is no remediation of individual courses.

-Each course in the MSMP program is run a course director:
+Each course in the MSMP program is run by a course director: